Learn something new every day

 More Info... by email

-The electronic device that is a pacemaker is surgically inserted into a person's chest wall as a way of ensuring that the person's heart maintains a steady rhythm.
-It can be used to treat bradycardia, which is a heart beat of well under 60 beats per minute, or tachycardia, which is a heart rate that is far too fast.
-A temporary pacemaker can be used to temporarily regulate a heart rate, and infections are more common with these devices, part of which remains outside the body.
+Pacemakers are medical devices that are surgically inserted into a person's chest wall as a way of ensuring that the person's heart maintains a steady rhythm.
+They are commonly used be used to treat bradycardia, which is a low heart beat, typically under 60 beats per minute, or tachycardia, which is a heart rate that is far too fast.
+Both can be life threatening if not managed.
+While some medications can help, actually manipulating the beating pattern is often the easiest way to get consistently good results.

-A primary pacemaker infection is most often a deep infection in the pocket of skin made for the device or in the tissue surrounding the area.
-It can be traced to a contaminated device or bacterial contamination at the time the device was implanted.
-These infections are rare because of the sterile surgical conditions involved in the pacemaker implantation procedure.
+A primary pacemaker infection is most often a deep infection in the pocket of skin made for the device or in the tissue surrounding the area and can typically be traced to a contaminated device or bacterial contamination at the time the device was implanted.
+These infections are generally rare because of the sterile surgical conditions involved in the pacemaker implantation procedure in most hospitals.

-A secondary pacemaker infection can occur around the tissue where the device is placed or where the wires rest; it is the result of bacteria entering the blood system.
-For example, patients who have developed a bacteremia, or blood infection, from a cut or from dental work may have those same bacteria migrate and cause a pacemaker infection.
-Such pacemaker infections are more common and can go undiagnosed, leading to endocarditis, a serious infection of the muscle layers of the heart.
+Most infections are what’s known as “secondary” and is almost always the result of bacteria entering the blood system.
+For example, patients who have developed a bacteremia, or blood infection, usually from a cut or problem elsewhere in the body, may have those same bacteria migrate and cause a pacemaker infection.
+If left for too long, these sorts of infections can lead to endocarditis, a serious infection of the muscle layers of the heart.

-A localized pacemaker infection that has redness and swelling around the insertion site or the pocket of skin that holds the device will be treated with intravenous antibiotics for 14 to 21 days.
+Localized infections are usually treated with antibiotics for anywhere from 14 to 21 days.
 Any apparent drainage from the site will be cultured to ensure that the antibiotics used are the right ones to treat the bacteria.
-More serious pacemaker infections involving the wires, the pocket of skin surrounding the device, or a systemic blood infection from another source must be treated with aggressive antibiotic therapy and surgical removal of the contaminated device.
-A temporary external pacemaker may be needed while the infection is eliminated before a clean, sterile new device can usually only be implanted once a person has been cleared of all infections.
+More serious pacemaker infections involving the wires, the pocket of skin surrounding the device, or a systemic blood infection from another source must usually be treated with aggressive antibiotic therapy and surgical removal of the contaminated device.
+A temporary external pacemaker may be needed while the infection is eliminated, since a clean, sterile new device can usually only be implanted once a person has been cleared of all infections.